 A. Curricular/Research/Programmatic Needs

-The Iberian studies collection primarily supports the teaching and research activities of the Spanish language and literature faculty of the Department of Romance and Classical Studies that focus on Spain and peninsular literature and culture.
+The Iberian studies collection primarily supports the teaching and research activities of the faculty of the Department of Romance and Classical Studies that focus on Spain and peninsular Spanish literature and culture.
 The Department offers the B.A. and M.A. as well as the PhD in Hispanic Cultural Studies.* The collection also supports study of the fine arts, music, history, politics, society and social science disciplines in the context of the Iberian Peninsula, but with the exception of social and cultural history, current acquisitions in these areas are largely limited to English-language scholarly resources, in accordance with campus curricular and research needs.

 *A minor in Portuguese is offered as well, however, the emphasis of the program is on Brazilian Portuguese and culture.

 B. History of the Collection/Existing Strengths and Emphases

 Historically the emphasis and greatest strength of the collection has been on the canonical literary texts of Castilian Spanish and associated criticism, as well as contemporary literary production.
 MSU possesses great strength in library resources to support the study of peninsular Spanish literature of all periods and centuries, from Medieval to contemporary, and has counted among its faculty leading, internationally recognized scholars.